Baby Room Ideas: Design the perfect nursery for your baby

-- Get a piece of paper, measuring tape and pencil and make a floor plan of the room you have including location of windows, door/s, light switches, power sockets, and any other physical installments.
+Get a piece of paper, measuring tape and pencil, and make a floor plan of the room you have including the location of windows, door/s, light switches, power sockets, and any other physical installments.

 Walking around your room – consider your feature area – where your cot it, generally.
 Belinda from Nest Design, recommends that the wall you see first when you walk into the room is your feature wall and where your cot should go.
 If this works for you great, for my second baby the room was a weird shape and the first thing you saw was a wall of small windows (joys of renting!).
 So, I chose to move my cot to a different wall.
 You know best what works for the space you have.

 Also consider where your dresser will go, your feeding chair and a small table with lights, maybe humidifier at some point, and even a bottle warmer.
 You may need to keep this little table near a power socket.

 Walk it out and draw it out on your paper and consider the dimensions you have to work with.
 Mark windows, doors, power sockets, built-ins, weird walls, etc...
 You can use a measuring tape or for the first iteration, you can use your feet.